mckinsey/vizro/vizro-core/docs/pages/explanation/contributing.md

 `hatch run lint` checks and fixes code quality and formatting.
 This is included in CI checks.
 All linting and associated dependencies are controlled by [pre-commit](https://pre-commit.com/) hooks.
 We use the [pre-commit.ci](https://pre-commit.ci/) to automatically fix all the linting checks that we can when a PR is pushed.
 Other linting failures (such as `mypy`) need manual intervention from the developer.

 !!! note
     The first time you run `hatch run lint` it may take a couple of minutes, since pre-commit needs to setup linting environments.
-Subsequent runs reuse these environments and are much faster.
+Further runs reuse these environments and are much faster.

 `hatch run lint` runs the pre-commit hooks on all (not only staged) files.
 You can run an individual hook, for example `mypy`, on all files by running `hatch run lint mypy`.